|

 April Celebrations!

-This is the time for most of us that the weather begins to warm up a bit, things start to grow, we get a little more sunshine, perhaps some more exercise, and we look forward to the coming summer months.
+This is the time for most of us that the weather begins to warm up a bit, things start to grow, we get a little more sunshine, perhapssome more exercise, and we look forward to the coming summer months.

 This month we’ll also be celebrating April with the classic jazz standard, I’ll Remember April.
 Ted has several pages on this song, and we’ve prepared them all for you (but saving the more advanced chord-melody version of it for next month).
 In August of 1983 Ted wrote out two “harmonized melody” versions (essentially for a duo, trio, or quartet situation), a comping study, and a lush chord-melody arrangement.
 In December 2000 he wrote up another page with examples using advanced harmonies on the first 4 measures of the song.
 We also found in his personal music study paper a very early “roadmap” to the George Van Eps recording.
 So if you’ve never learned this song now might be a good time to do so.